Exclusive: A Sneak-Peek Into The Tyler Perry Love Jones Remake, Titled “Tyler Perry’s Love Jones”

 “That was some stunt you pulled.”
 Iesha flirts to Rank.

 “You seem to know a lot about sex and arousing me with your manparts.
 There’s more to life than that.”
 Iesha says, as she draws closer to Rank.

 “What’s that?” an obviously horny Rank retorts.

-Iesha pulls out a pen, and writes her response on Rank’s still sweaty chest.
+Iesha pulls out a dry erase marker and writes her response on Rank’s still sweaty chest.

 When finished, she tells the crew good night, and as her and Vicky walk away, the camera pans onto Rank’s chest so we can see what Iesha just wrote.